tee8z/clean_gmail/README.md

 # Gmail Email Cleaner

-A bash script to bulk delete or move emails from Gmail using the Gmail API.
+A bash script to bulk delete or move emails to trash using the Gmail API.

 ## Features